Madge Bishop: 2015, 2022

-Year later, when Harold returns to Erinsborough, he starts thinking about Madge.
+Years later, when Harold returns to Erinsborough, he starts thinking about Madge.
 He begins hearing her voice and smelling her perfume.
 After he crashes his vehicle through the Erinsborough Festival, he sees Madge sitting beside him.
 At the hospital, Madge appears to him again, telling him she has returned as she knows he needs her.
 They discuss Daniel's upcoming wedding, and Madge declares she wants to meet his fiancée Amber Turner (Jenna Rosenow) to see what she thinks of her.
 Madge disapproves of Amber and believes Daniel should be with Imogen Willis (Ariel Kaplan), as she reminds Madge of herself.
 Madge encourages Harold to go on a date with Sheila Canning (Colette Mann), but he tells her that she is the only one for him.
 When Sky asks Harold to move to Port Douglas to be with her and her children, she mentions Madge came to her in a dream.
 Harold and Madge take a last look at Number 24, and Madge confirms that she will not be coming with Harold on his journey.
 They say a final goodbye and Madge promises that she will always watch over Harold and that they will one day be reunited.

 Madge appears as a figment of Susan's imagination while Susan is imagining lost friends during a Ramsay Street party.
 Madge is seen talking with Harold and Doug Willis (Terence Donovan).